ThatOrJohn/flowturi/README.md

 Flowturi includes a demo mode that allows easy loading of sample data files:

 1. Enable demo mode by setting the `VITE_DEMO_MODE=true` environment variable
-2. Sample data files will appear below the file upload section in Historical mode
+2. Sample data files will appear below the file upload section
 3. Click any sample file to load it into the visualization

 See [Demo Mode Documentation](docs/demo-mode.md) for more details.